WeihanLi/dotnet-exec-action/README.md

 Github action for [dotnet-exec](https://github.com/WeihanLi/dotnet-exec)

-This is a github action for executing C# scripts with dotnet-exec easily without setting up the dotnet environment
+This is a Github action for executing C# scripts with dotnet-exec easily without setting up the dotnet sdk

 ## Arguments